pfsense/docs/source/firewall/virtual-ip-address-feature-comparison.rst

 =====================================

-Virtual IPs add knowledge of additional IP addresses to the firewall that are different from the firewall's actual “real” interface addresses.
+Virtual IPs add knowledge of additional IP addresses to the firewall that are different from the firewall's actual "real" interface addresses.
 Most often, these are used for NAT, but they can also be used for other functions such as clustering, binding services such as DNS, load balancing in packages, and so on.